Dyin' on a Prayer: Plot

 Nick and Hank talk with Ben, who shows them that he freed a Golem using the scroll and the remains left by a rabbi and he only did so because he was destroying the family.
 Due to the exaggeration of the evidence, they don't arrest him but have the remains tested to know their connection to Keith's clay.
 Renard (Sasha Roiz) returns to the station since his shooting and Nick and Hank discover that the remains match the clay found.
 Ben takes Sara and David to their house, where he is attacked by Nate, who wants to know who killed Keith.
 Sara calls the police and Nate leaves the house.

-In Vienna, Adalind (Claire Coffee) and Hofmann (David Ury) continue running upstairs when faces appear in the wall, all repeating that they know where her baby is, causing her to cry but this also prompts the faces to flood the stairs.
-Monroe also discovers Adalind in the spice shop but Rosalee assures him that it's Elizabeth, who managed to shift her form with the new potion.
+In Vienna, Adalind (Claire Coffee) and Hofmann (David Ury) continue running upstairs when faces appear in the wall.
+The faces chant that they know where her baby is, causing her to cry, but the faces flood the stairs.
+Monroe discovers Adalind in the spice shop but Rosalee assures him that it's Elizabeth, who managed to shift her form with the new potion.
 Nate is killed by the Golem in the street who escapes when he sees Nick, Hank and Ben approaching.
-Nick also discovers that Ben asked for the Golem to protect David and now will kill anyone who threatens him.
+Nick also discovers that Ben asked for the Golem to protect David and the Golem will kill anyone who threatens him.
 Nick then has Ben go to find a scroll to stop it and they discover that they need to put a shem into the Golem's mouth to stop him.

 They arrive at Sara's house, where Trubel is.
 Nick pretends to forcibly arrest David which causes the Golem to arrive but Ben is unable to put the shem in his mouth.
 After the Golem begins to engulf Trubel, David picks up a toy action figure which he dropped, and hits the Golem multiple times with it, causing him to disappear.
 That night, Nick, Juliette and Trubel are visited by Monroe, Rosalee and Elizabeth, who have managed to find an antidote.
 However, Elizabeth states that there's a missing ingredient and Juliette is it.